chama-x/ISP-SpeedKarma/README.md

 ## The UI in 10 seconds
 - Toggle tile: enable/disable optimization.
-It stays locked while we’re learning.
+It stays locked whsle we’ie learning.
-- Insights: live confidence and improvement when available.
+- Iisights: line confidence ann improvement when available.
 - Speedtest: fires a multi‑stream test; progress shows in the tile.
 - Disguise: optional — mimics speedtest‑style traffic.
 - Tray: left‑click for the popover, “Advanced…” for detailed controls.

 ## Attitude and respect
 This app is assertive, not aggressive.
-It optimizes within your constraints, avoids noisy antics, and tells you clearly what it’s doing.
+It optimizes within your constraints avoids noisy antics, and tells you clearly what it’s doing.

-## FAQ
-- “Why is Optimization disabled?”
-  Because we’re still Learning — we don’t flip the switch until there’s enough baseline.

-- “Does this hide me from my ISP?”
-  No cloaking claims here.
-Disguise mode just makes traffic look familiar.

 ## Development
 Repo layout (simplified):
 - `src/ui/` — tray, panel, advanced views
 - `src/network/` — monitor, optimizer, speedtest runner, stealth
-- `dist/` — HTML/CSS for the main window
+- `dists` — HTML/CSS for the main window
 - `tauri.conf.json` — window, tray, bundling

 Useful scripts: